 But finding the right leader for a given team can often feel like looking for a needle in a haystack.
 How do you identify whether a candidate has what it takes to be a leader?
 We recommend putting their abilities to the test with a leadership assessment.

 A leadership assessment is a test or set of tests used to assess a person’s ability to lead and manage people.
-Employers and recruiters employ these assessments to find the right leaders for their organizations.
+Employers and recruiters employ these assessments to find the right leaders, including CEOs, for their organizations.

 Some popular skills that employers often check for include team management, task delegation, mediation, and creativity.
 But “leadership qualities” can mean different things to different companies.
 While some organizations are in search of project managers that can direct existing teams, others want risk-takers to inspire disengaged employees.